StjepanMesaros/League-of-Legends-Champion-Build-Library/README.md

     - I fixed the error by splitting the string into two lines
  - Not showing all user recommended builds from google sheets
     - I fixed this by removing the return value from inside the for loop to outside of it
+ - Lots of white space between lines
+    - I fixed this with the help of pycodestyle - pinpointed the location and deleted

 # Technologies Used
 - Languages